rickbarretto-edu/Eleventh/README.md

 Players build their own dream team using collectible cards, manage tactics, and compete in tactical duels against other managers.

+## PBL Context

+This project was developed for the subject TEC502 – Concurrency & Connectivity, which is taught using a Problem-Based Learning (PBL) approach.

+In PBL, students work in groups to solve open-ended problems, progressing step by step through research, discussion, and implementation.
+This project in specific is individual, but sessions are organized in group to share experiences and brainstorming.

+Because of this nature, I've created the `.project/` folder that have the sessions summaries, goals and others.

 ## Usage

 ### Development